TsailabBioinformatics/RNA-Seq/README.md

 ```

-2. transfer the gff3 to `genome.gtf` using interactive mode
+2. transfer the gff3 to `genome.gtf`, when processing your own data, this step can be done using interactive mode after `qlogin`

 ```bash
 module load gffread
 gffread Egrandis_297_v2.0.gene_exons.gff3 -T -o gene.gtf
 ```

-3. prepare the index for the genome with STAR
+3. prepare the index for the genome with STAR, this step require larger memory, 17.66 GB for Egrandis in this demo, so it can not be done in interactive mode

 ```bash
 ml STAR